manuelbomi/Enterprise-Kubernetes-for-MLOps-DevOps-Automation/README.md

 Kubernetes (often abbreviated as **K8s**) is an **orchestration platform** for containers.

-> You have multiple containers (Docker images) that you want to run reliably across several machines.
+> You have multiple containers (Docker images) that you want to run reliably across several machines (called nodes).
 Kubernetes is the *manager* that ensures they stay healthy, available, and scalable.

 ### Kubernetes handles:
 - Container **scheduling** and **placement**